Synthesizing Evidence: Data-Pooling as a Tool for Treatment Selection in Online Experiments: General Framework of Data Pooling in Experiment Roll-out

 where $\bm g(\cdot): \mathbb{R}^{d_x}\to \mathbb{R}^{K+1}$ is the true response function and $\bm t_i = [1,\bm D_i]^\top$ is the treatment vector including the intercept. $\epsilon_{i}$ denotes the i.i.d. random noise with zero mean and variance $\sigma^2$.
 The dataset in this scenario can be represented as $\mathcal{S} = \{(Y_{i},X_{i},\bm t_i):i = 1,\cdots,N \}$.
 The ATE for experiment $k$ can be denoted as $\tau_k = \mathbb{E}[\bm g(X)^{\top} \bm t^*_k]$ where $\bm t^*_k$ is a $K + 1$ dimension vector of which the $(k + 1)$th component is equal to 1 and other components are equal to zero.

-The overlapping scenario does not affect the validity of Theorem 3 in \cite{farrell2020deep}.
+For fixed $K$ and under the standard cross-fitting, overlap, moment, and nuisance-rate regularity conditions in \citet{farrell2020deep}, the overlapping assignment structure does not by itself invalidate the asymptotic normality result.
 Similar to Section~\ref{subsec:scenario-2}, we obtain the ATE estimator $\hat{\tau}_k$ and the corresponding variance estimator $\hat{\Psi}_k$, along with the asymptotic normality result:

 Then, we can construct the scale parameter similar to Eqn.~\eqref{eq:scale-s2}: